 Dawn turned to her colleague and murmured, “I take it this was your plan?”
 She gave a brief smile, having recognised that Paul had probably saved everybody’s life.

 The coach was filled with a variety of sounds, including sobbing and nervous laughter.
 After a few seconds, the sound of applause erupted spontaneously throughout the vehicle, accompanied by ‘well done’ and similar messages of support for the man at the front.

 Paul stood, and when his legs started to buckle, he resumed his seat.
 Instead of addressing his passengers by facing them, he used the PA system.
 “I apologise for the rough ride and the fright some of you experienced.”
 He glanced at Dawn as she unbuckled her seatbelt.
 “I don’t know what we’re going to do next, but you must believe me—we’re safer in here than out there.”

 Although he was trying to sound calm, Paul was as traumatised and as worried as his passengers.
-A thump on the door had him looking to the left.
+A thump on the door had him looking to the front.
 He buzzed the door open when he saw the two people in hi-vis vests, both breathing heavily and leaning on the door.